 The Brazilian electric sector legislation currently recognizes the role of independent power producers, which has triggered interest in improving boiler efficiency and increasing electricity generation at mills, allowing the production of enough electricity not only to satisfy sugar mills' needs but also a surplus amount for selling to the electricity market.
 Furthermore, the ever increasing electricity demand opens an opportunity for some bagasse cogeneration power plants in Brazil.
-Additionally, the feature of electricity generation from sugarcane coinciding with dry months of the year, when hydroelectric generation system - the most important electricity source in the country - is under stress, should provide considerable complementary energy and make bagasse cogeneration electricity attractive for any potential purchasers.
+Additionally, the feature of electricity generation system - the most important electricity source in the country - is under stress, should provide considerable complementary energy and make bagasse cogeneration electricity attractive for any potential purchasers.